qlum/q500wheels/README.md

-# Printable feet to mound wheels
+# Printable feet to mount wheels on the Quibe

 ![Render of mounts](./images/preview.png)

 ---
 This model contains printable mounts for castor wheels.
-It should be compatible with weels with 35x28mm hole spacing.
+It should be compatible with wheels with 35x28mm hole spacing.
 I personally used a set of castor wheels bought at the local Dollar store (Action).
 Any other hole spacing requires editing the model.